DK Shivakumar to appear before ED in Delhi after K'taka HC rejects plea

 On being summoned by ED, Shivakumar said, "I've requested Court that it's a simple Income Tax matter.
 I've already filed ITR.
 There's no Prevention of Money Laundering(PMLA) Act.
 Last night, they summoned me to come to Delhi by 1 pm.
 I'll respect law."

-The senior Congress and Vokkaliga leader has also added, "There's no illegal activities that I've done.
+The senior Congress has also added, "There's no illegal activities that I've done.
 BJP leaders have said it on record, they're going to harass me.
 Let them enjoy giving me trouble.
 But I'll participate&cooperate.
 I am busy till this afternoon, then I will go to Delhi. "

 DK Shivakumar, Congress on being summoned by ED: There’s no illegal activities that I've done.
 BJP leaders have said it on record, they're going to harass me.
 Let them enjoy giving me trouble.
 But I'll participate&cooperate.
 I am busy till this afternoon, then I will go to Delhi. https://t.co/4Ad4atOpzA pic.twitter.com/mi8h2pJTHc— ANI (@ANI) August 30, 2019